powsybl/powsybl.github.io/pages/todo/expected-contributions.md

 # Documentation
 - User documentation
     - remove the references to the java classes in the module configuration pages.
-Try to integrate this information in the functional pages (simululators, import/export...)
+Try to integrate this information in the functional pages (simulators, import/export...)
     - Write more user stories:
         - About forecast security-analysis (Sylvain, Anne)
         - About the merging (core-merging, GridSuite)